CryptoIceMLH/BitSatRelay/README.md

-As the bitchat dev is progressing at a rapid pace i have to reatart the attempmagain with a very different set of specs.
+As the bitchat dev is progressing at a rapid pace i have to restart the code with a very different set of specs.